bentoBAUX/Basic-Lighting-Models-in-HLSL/README.md

 ### 3. Phong Lighting

 #### Overview
-Phong lighting builds the same mathematical principles as Gouraud-Phong lighting but differs in its implementation within shaders.
+Phong lighting builds upon the same mathematical principles as Gouraud-Phong lighting but differs in its implementation within shaders.
 While Gouraud shading performs the lighting calculation per vertex in the vertex shader and then interpolates the resulting colours across a triangle, Phong shading interpolates **surface normals** across the triangle and performs the lighting calculations per pixel in the fragment shader.
 This allows for a smoother and more detailed lighting effecs, paricularly for specular highlights and shiny surfaces.

 By performing per-pixel lighting, Phong shading offers a visually more realistic appearance, especially when dealing with curved surfaces or complex lighting conditions.
 However, the per-pixel lighting calculation coms at a higher computational cost, especially for large triangles or high-resolution renderings.